Abbreviations : Report Help

 Mediated by a nuclear-encoded plastid RNA polymerase, which generates complementary (-) oligomeric viroid RNAs through a symmetric rolling-circle mechanism.
 These replicative intermediates are co-transcriptionally self-cleaved by the embedded hammerhead ribozymes, producing monomeric (-) strands that are circularized by a tRNA ligase.
 The second part of the mechanism is symmetric with respect to the first.

-Members of family Avsunviroidae are composed of circular single-stranded RNAs ranging in size from 246 to 401 nt.
-The G+C content is above 50% with the exception of avocado sunblotch viroid (ASBVd) with only 38% G+C. Circular RNAs may assume rod-like, quasi-rod-like or branched conformations in silico or in vitro (Symons 1981, Hernández and Flores 1992, Bussière et al., 2000, Fadda et al., 2003) (Figure 1.Avsunviroidae), with indirect (Fadda et al., 2003, Ambrós et al., 1998, de la Peña et al., 1999, López-Carrasco et al., 2016, Rakowski and Symons 1989) or direct (López-Carrasco and Flores 2017) evidence supporting similar conformations in vivo.
-The plus (+) strands of peach latent mosaic viroid (PLMVd) and chrysanthemum chlorotic mottle viroid (CChMVd) adopt multibranched conformations stabilized by a kissing-loop interaction (Figure 1.Avsunviroidae) (Bussière et al., 2000, Gago et al., 2005) and, as opposed to most viroids, are insoluble in 2 M LiCl (Navarro and Flores 1997).
+Members of family Avsunviroidae are composed of circular single-stranded RNAs ranging in size from 246 to 434 nt.
+The G+C content is >50% with the exception of avocado sunblotch viroid (ASBVd) with only 38% G+C. Circular RNAs may assume rod-like, quasi-rod-like or branched conformations in silico or in vitro (Symons 1981, Hernández and Flores 1992, Bussière et al., 2000, Fadda et al., 2003, Zhang et al., 2014) (Figure 1.Avsunviroidae), with indirect (Fadda et al., 2003, Ambrós et al., 1998, de la Peña et al., 1999, López-Carrasco et al., 2016, Rakowski and Symons 1989) or direct (López-Carrasco and Flores 2017) evidence supporting similar conformations in vivo.
+The plus (+) strands of peach latent mosaic viroid (PLMVd), chrysanthemum chlorotic mottle viroid (CChMVd), and apple hammerhead viroid (AHVd) adopt multibranched conformations stabilized by a kissing-loop interaction (Figure 1.Avsunviroidae) (Bussière et al., 2000, Zhang et al., 2014, Gago et al., 2005) and, as opposed to most viroids, are insoluble in 2 M LiCl (Navarro and Flores 1997).
 In contrast, eggplant latent viroid (ELVd) and ASBVd fold into quasi-rod-like and rod-like conformations, respectively, and are soluble under the same high salt conditions (Symons 1981, Fadda et al., 2003, López-Carrasco et al., 2016, López-Carrasco and Flores 2017).

 Figure 1.Avsunviroidae.
 Secondary structure proposed for representative members of the family Avsunviroidae.
 (Top) Secondary structure of variant X52041, which differs in just one substitution (C123 to U) from the reference variant of the exemplar isolate of avocado sunblotch viroid (J02020, species Avocado sunblotch viroid, genus Avsunviroid) as determined by in vivo SHAPE (López-Carrasco and Flores 2017).
 (Middle) Secondary structure proposed for the reference variant of the exemplar isolate of peach latent mosaic viroid (M83545, species Peach latent mosaic viroid, genus Pelamoviroid) (Hernández and Flores 1992); a similar structure was confirmed by in vitro SHAPE using another variant of PLMVd (Giguère et al., 2014).
 (Bottom) Secondary structure of the reference variant of the exemplar isolate of eggplant latent viroid (AJ536613, species Eggplant latent viroid, genus Elaviroid) as determined by in vitro SHAPE (López-Carrasco et al., 2016, Giguère et al., 2014).
 In the three panels, (+) and (-) sequence motifs conserved in most natural hammerhead structures are indicated by boxes, and self-cleavage sites by arrows.
 Closed and open boxes indicate the location of the hammerhead structures in the (+) and (-) strands, respectively.
 In the middle panel, residues involved in a kissing-loop interaction are indicated by red broken lines.

 The genome is composed of a circular single-stranded RNA.
 Strands of (+) and (-) polarity can form hammerheads involved in replication (Figure 2.Avsunviroidae).
-While the hammerheads of ASBVd are thermodynamically unstable, those of PLMVd, CChMVd and ELVd are stable (Fadda et al., 2003, Flores et al., 2000).
+While the hammerheads of ASBVd are thermodynamically unstable, those of PLMVd, CChMVd.
+AHVd and ELVd are stable (Fadda et al., 2003, Flores et al., 2000, Serra et al., 2018).
 Elements of tertiary structure and pathogenic determinants have been identified in several members of the family (de la Peña et al., 1999, Flores et al., 2000, Malfitano et al., 2003).

 Genomic RNAs contain the conserved sequence and structural motifs characteristic of hammerhead ribozymes.
 These catalytic domains, which can be formed in strands of either polarity (Hutchins et al., 1986), are adopted transiently during transcription but not in the most stable rod-like or branched final conformations, thus avoiding their self-cleavage (Figure 1.Avsunviroidae).
 Since the circular monomeric RNAs of (+) and (-) polarity accumulate in vivo, a symmetric rolling-circle mechanism (Branch and Robertson 1984, Daròs et al., 1994) has been proposed for their replication that takes place in plastids (Flores et al., 2011).
 Oligomeric viroid RNAs of both polarities are synthesized by a nuclear-encoded plastid RNA polymerase (NEP) (Navarro et al., 2000, Rodio et al., 2007) that is conscripted to transcribe RNA templates instead of its physiological DNA templates.
 These oligomers are self-cleaved co-transcriptionally (Carbonell et al., 2006) by the hammerhead ribozymes, which operate as single- or double-structures (Figure 2.Avsunviroidae), thereby generating linear monomeric RNAs that, in turn, are ligated into circular forms by a tRNA ligase (Nohales et al., 2012).
 This enzyme, like NEP, is encoded in the nucleus and translocated into plastids.